Code-Institute-Submissions/user_centric_stream_one_aoife_holidaysplease_travel_site/README.md

 #### 4. Overall Look and Feel

-As this is a travel site whose purpose it is to entice people to want to purchase a holiday, images and clear navigation were something I felt was very important.
+As this is a travel site whose purpose it is to entice people to want to purchase a holiday, images and clear navigation were aspects that I felt were very important.
 For that reason I carefully sourced images that both conveyed the message well and sat well in the context of the overall site look and feel.
 I chose blue as a base colour for the site using variations of this throughout as this conjures up feelings of relaxation and travel (for example blue skies and clear blue seas).

 All buttons have been styled consistently with a press/hover effect on each to make navigation simple and clear.